Current Job Openings

-You must be punctual, organized, sharp, a self starter, and have excellent people skills.
 Must be personable and kind.
 Someone with past retail or customer experience would be ideal.

 Must be reasonably physically fit.
 This is a physically demanding job, you must care for yourself as a professional athlete would, to be successful in this position.

 Your work will be split pretty evenly into ¼ sales/riding/videos/appointments, ¼ barn chores, ¼ personal assistant work, and ¼ barn management work.